tengwang0318/NMT_with_attention/README.md

 I build a Nerual Machine Translation Model to tranlate Chinese into English with attention mechanism.
 For simplicity, I try to use letter in Chinese as token and word in English as token, but the result is sooooo bad!
 Then I try to use word in Chinese as token and word in English as token, after a long time to train, the test result is better than former.
 The result is shown in jupyter notebook output.

-But the result isn't good enough.
+But the result isn't good enough😓.